-Catherine Anderson FRGS is the Founding Trustee of The Angus McDonald Trust.
+Catherine is the Founder of The Angus McDonald Trust.
 She was educated at schools in Italy and Austria, and at Durham University.
 In 2005 she established NGO Kokonor in the Tibetan exile community of McLeod Ganj, an ethical manufacturing outlet training and employing Tibetan refugees.
 Since 2010 she has been Chief of Staff to author, Afghanistan expert and British MP and government minister Rory Stewart.
 She is editor of Angus McDonald's India’s Disappearing Railways, published by Carlton Books in November 2014, and curated accompanying exhibitions in London, Sydney and Melbourne.
-She has written for The Guardian, The Daily Telegraph, and various travel magazines, and is a Huffington Post contributor.
-Her memoir A Map of the Heart will be published in 2017, and for her next book she will follow Angus’s 1994 journey from China to Myanmar.
+She has written for The Guardian, The Daily Telegraph, Geographical, and various travel magazines, and is a Huffington Post contributor.
+Her memoir The End of All Our Exploring was published in February 2017.
+For more information visit www.catherineanderson.live

 Christine Facella is a graduate of Parson’s School of Design and Fordham University, and founder of ethical design studio Beetle & Flor which has collaborated with artisan communities in India and Nepal to create models of sustainable craft work with strong branding appeal.
 All proceeds from her work support artists and producers in the developing world.
 Her interest in the living and built environment has seen Christine work on projects with the Berkshire Bird Paradise (NY) and Work + Shelter (Delhi), amongst others.
 Currently Christine is completing a degree in Landscape Architecture at the Bernard and Anne Spitzer School of Architecture and supports The Angus McDonald Trust on branding, web presence and marketing.